GifterEntra21/Gifter/README.md

 # Gifter
-A.I powered API for gift recommendations based on an Instagram profile
+A.I. powered API for gift recommendations based on an Instagram profile